ibenciolini/UCD-PATH40060-Group3Project/README.md

-This repository loosely reproduces and extends the proteomics-based patient stratification from [Petralia et al. (Cell, 2020)](https://doi.org/10.1016/j.cell.2020.10.044) using the publicly available CPTAC/CHOP paediatric brain cancer dataset on [cBioPortal](https://www.cbioportal.org/study/summary?id=brain_cptac_2020).
+This repository loosely reproduces and extends the proteomics-based patient stratification from [Petralia et al. (Cell, 2020)](https://doi.org/10.1016/j.cell.2020.10.044) using the CPTAC/CHOP paediatric brain cancer dataset, publicly available on [cBioPortal](https://www.cbioportal.org/study/summary?id=brain_cptac_2020).

 **Dataset at a glance**